 When: Mon., Jan.
 15, 9 a.m.– 1 p.m.

 Where: Fort Scott Field, 1299 Storey Ave., San Francisco

 Take the family to MoAD—Museum of the African Diaspora and make a day of honoring Dr. Martin Luther King, Jr. Not only is admission free to the museum, but so are programs throughout the day.
 There will also be film, art and musical performances to commemorate the importance of free speech and diverse communities.
 Through art, get the kids reflecting on their dreams, personal heroes and telling their stories.

-Create a Flag for Justice at the Jewish Museum
+Dreaming a World in Story and Song at the Jewish Museum

 Cost: $14/adults; children 18 and under are free (museum admission)